 Once the LMI is at the setpoint temperature, a 15 minute count-down timer will start.
 Ensure that the piston and die are in the unit.
-Note that the timer will only appear if the recipe is set to "ASTM" mode, if operating in ISO mode, the user is not required to wait for the 15 minute stabilization timer.
 After this timer expires, the LMI will be ready to load with material as shown below: